Llandough, Penarth: Roads

 The main road through the village is the B4267.
 From the junction on Llandough Hill to the Merrie Harrier junction on the A4055 (Barry Road) it is named Penlan Road, and from the Llandough Hill junction forwards it is named Leckwith Road.
 Llandough Hill connects the village to the A4160 (Penarth Road).

 Buses

-Llandough is served by 21 bus stops:
+Llandough is served by 21 bus stops.

 Train

 The nearest train station to Llandough is Cogan Station approximately 0.4 miles (0.6 km) away.
-It can be accessed on foot from most of the village via Cogan Pill Road and crossing the A4055.
-Services run to Aberdare, Barry Island, Bridgend, Merthyr Tydfil, and Pontypridd, with all services passing through Cardiff Central, operating at 4 trains per hour in each direction.
+Services run to Aberdare, Barry Island, Bridgend, Merthyr Tydfil, and Pontypridd, with all services passing through Cardiff Central, operating at four trains per hour in each direction.

 Bike

 There is an OVO bikes (operated by Nextbike) hire station within the grounds of University Hospital Llandough offering electrically assisted bicycles.

 Governance

 Community Council

 The Community Council was established in 1982 and consists of 10 Councillors, a part-time Clerk and two part-time Caretakers.

 The council manage Llandough's allotments site, the village fete, and community engagement.

 The present chairman of the council (2022/23) is Cllr Lucy Barrowclough.